I offer two kinds of services – coaching and developmental editing.

 What is developmental editing?

-Developmental editors offer a “big picture” assessment of a manuscript, book proposal, or grant proposal.
+Developmental editors offer a “big picture” assessment.
+I work on book proposals, grant proposals, journal articles, and book chapters.
 This work focuses on questions of argument, evidence, analysis, narrative, structure, and style/tone.
-It’s not line editing or copyediting; rather, developmental editing provides an overview of the strengths and weaknesses of a piece and offers a roadmap for revisions.
+It’s not line editing or copy editing; rather, developmental editing provides an overview of the strengths and weaknesses of a piece and offers a roadmap for revisions.

 I offer development editing services for documents such as: